BRAIN CANCER AND DISABILITY

 If you want to win benefits, then hire an attorney with the legal experience to win your case.
 We do not charge you any money up front to help you or for you to become our client.
 You only pay us an attorney fee when you win benefits.
 If you don’t win, then you don’t pay an attorney fee.
 For help, contact us today.

 If you want to learn more about our lawyers and staff, then read our About Us page.
-For example, you can learn about Andria Summers, who has 21 experience working at Cannon Disability Law.
+For example, you can learn about Andria Summers, who has 21 experience working on SSD cases.
 She can also help you with your Medicare advantage plan.
-She has also won thousands of SSDI and SSI cases.
+She has won thousands of SSDI and SSI cases.

 WE OFFER A FREE REVIEW OF YOUR SSD BENEFITS